 Aquarium filters manufacturers mostly declare flow rates for their products which are measured in ideal conditions.
 This means that they measure flow rate of the pump but not whole filter.
 In real conditions filters have filtering sponges, filtering media, hoses.
 These elements hardly reduces flow rate.
 So in real flow rate will be several times lower than declared.
 Filter flow rate monitoring helps to find out when filter is clogged and it is time to clean the filter.

-To use flow sensors with SimACo external flow rate sensors bord is required.
+To use flow sensors with SimACo external flow rate sensors board is required.
 Board has terminals for two flow rate sensors.
 They are numbered #1 and #2.
-Sensor #1 monitors flow rate of filter #1, connected to the channel Device #1 in the main board.
-Sensor #2 monitors flow rate of filter #2, connected to the channel Device #8 in the main board.
+Filters can be connected to any not used Device1 – Device8 channels.
+You must set the channels to which filters are connected manually.
+This must be done in the “120-230V devices” window, settings are named “Channel for filter #1” and “Channel for filter #2”.
 If you have only one filter, you can disable the second sensor.
 In the Angry Fish application flow rate coefficient k must be set for both sensors.
 This coefficient is provided by manufacturer.
 SimACo needs coefficient for flow rate calculation.
 Next you must set flow rate alarm limit for the sensors.
 When flow rate falls below this limit, alarm flow sensor #1 (#2) flow rate low will be generated.
 Alarm will be triggered only if filters are in ON mode.
 Also alarm will be disabled if OFF15 mode is active.
-When channels Device1 and Device8 changes their state from Off to On (filter is turned on) flow rate alarms are suspended for 20 seconds.
+When channels dedicated to the filters change their state from Off to On (filter is turned on) flow rate alarms are suspended for 20 seconds.
 This allows for the filters to reach full flow rate values.
 This is done to prevent false alarms.
 Also alarms will be suspended for 20 seconds after controller boot-up.

 Both flow sensors are read in 15 seconds intervals.